ritika-b/documentation/TEMPLATE.md

 When deployed to a blockchain, a **smart contract** is a set of instructions that can be executed without intervention from third parties.
 The code of a smart contract determines how it responds to input, just like the code of any other computer program.

-A valuable feature of smart contracts is that they can store and manage on-chain assets (like ETH or ERC20 tokens), just like you or I can with an Ethereum wallet.
-Because they have an on-chain address, like a wallet, they can do everything any other address can.
+A valuable feature of smart contracts is that they can store and manage on-chain assets (like [ETH or ERC20 tokens](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/)), just like you can with an Ethereum wallet.
+Because they have an on-chain address like a wallet, they can do everything any other address can.
 This opens the door for programming automated actions when receiving and transferring assets.

 Smart contracts can connect to real-world market prices of assets to produce powerful applications.
 Chainlink's **[Data Feeds](../using-chainlink-reference-contracts/)** feature allows users to quickly and securely connect smart contracts to such assets in a single call.